EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 edb-pg4k-pgd-cert-manager-cainjector                   1/1     1            1           7m46s
 edb-pg4k-pgd-cert-manager-webhook                      1/1     1            1           7m46s
 edb-pg4k-pgd-edb-postgres-distributed-for-kubernetes   1/1     1            1           7m46s
-edb-pg4k-pgd-edb-postgres-for-kubernetes-lts           1/1     1            1           7m46s
+edb-pg4k-pgd-edb-postgres-for-kubernetes-lts-1-28           1/1     1            1           7m46s
 ```

+### Customizing default operand image names

-We can also customize default PGD and PGD proxy image names by setting the following values in the Helm chart.
+We can customize default PGD and PGD proxy image names by setting the following values in the Helm chart.
 PGD groups created without `spec.imageName` and `spec.pgdProxy.imageName` will use those defaults.

 - `pgdImageName`: the default PGD image name to be used by the operator.
-- `proxyImageName`: the default PGD proxy image name to be used by the operator.
+- `proxyImageName`: the default PGD proxy image name to be used by the operator (only supported in PG4K-PGD 1.x).

 This example changes the default PGD and PGD proxy image: